 The Mahlytri harvest a variety of crops and herd several food animals.
 It is only the incessant war with the Ghouls that keeps them from flourishing.
 Their culture has been a hereditary kingdom for the last 600 years.
 It formed after a larger theocratic aft ‘empire’ collapsed leading to micro Barbarian kingdoms that eventually united to fight the Ghouls.

-The average Loeskalian warrior will have a thrusting spear and sling as well as a shield and either a war axe, pick or sword.
-Many warriors specialize in the use of the bow.
+The average Loeskalian warriors are well equipped with a thrusting spear and sling plus a broad shield and either a war axe, pick or sword.
+Some warriors specialize in the use of the bow.
 An elite corps of bowmen are at the disposal of the king.
 Armour is usually padded jackets with richer warriors having metal plates sewn in.
-Poisoned weapons are used by frontier soldiers to help even the odds versus the brawnier Ghouls.
-The Kings bodyguard carry high tech weapons ranging from revolvers up to las rifles (some of which might even work!).
+Poisoned weapons are commonly used by frontier soldiers to help even the odds versus the brawnier Ghouls.
+The King’s bodyguard carry high tech weapons ranging from revolvers up to las rifles (some of which might even work!).
 Several crucial defence points (major entryways and the castle) have some functional las weaponry alongside ballistae and boiling oil.